 This popular ridesharing app has been around since 2009 and grew famous due to Uber’s disruptive business model.
 This quickly earned them the title “the world’s most valuable startup”.

-But aside from disrupting the market, Uber is also known for their great user experience!
+Aside from disrupting the market, Uber is also known for its great user experience!
 The app has a clean, black and white design that is simple to navigate.
 Once you have entered your destination, you are taken to the map view where you can easily see which cars are in your neighbourhood and how far away they are.

 Their service overview is also adjusted according to the popular UX law, Hick’s Law.
 This refers to the time it takes to make a decision and how it increases with the number of choices the user is offered.

 So how does Uber combat this?
-They make the decision-making stage of the customer journey easier by clearly displaying extra information that may affect the user’s choice – Like the cheapest option and how far away the car is.
+They make the decision-making stage of the customer journey easier by displaying extra information that may affect the user’s choice – like the cheapest option and how far away the cars are.
 This reduces the complexity of the choice.

-Another handy Uber feature is being able to split fares.
+Another handy Uber feature is the option to split fares.
 This shows that Uber knows their customers.
 Their services are often shared within a group, so why not make the experience of “splitting an Uber” a bit easier?

 Airbnb